KIDNEY COLLECTING TUBULES CONSTELLATION

 In addition to the spatial disorientation, the KCT Constellation creates a loss of sense of time, precisely, a loss of sense of the present time (compare with short-term memory loss related to a (Post)Sensory Cortex Constellation).
 An intense constellation causes delusions of living in an earlier period of one’s life.
 And this is exactly the purpose of the constellation.
 When the abandonment, existence, or refugee conflicts become emotionally too difficult, the constellation allows a person to retreat into an emotional sanctuary, where one feels not alone.

 Confusion, being lost in a figurative sense, is another indication of a KCT Constellation (see also Brainstem Constellation).
 It has been observed that people, regardless of age, become confused when they are hospitalized.
 Some don’t even recognize family members who come to visit.
 When this occurs in the elderly, doctors quickly interpret this as a sign of dementia.
 In February 2017, a German article appeared on PravdaTV.com entitled “Healthy at home, demented in the hospital.”
 (Zu Hause gesund, im Krankenhaus plötzlich dement).
 The author writes: “These patients do not suffer from dementia or confusion that developed because of their age.
 The confusion is rather the consequence of being in the hospital.
 Because the moment they are back at home, the confusion disappears.”
-With German New Medicine we now have the science that explains this apparent inconsistency.
+With German New Medicine we now have the science that explains this apparent discrepancy.

 What is termed a “coma vigil” (agrypnia coma) is caused by an acute KCT Constellation.
 A coma vigil is a semi-conscious, persistent vegetative state, in which the patient appears awake with eyes open and staring.
 The person is totally unresponsive and unable to recognize his or her surroundings.

-Disorientation, a loss of sense of time, and confusion are symptoms of so called Alzheimer’s disease (see also Alzheimer’s with short-term memory loss and dementia related to a (Post)Sensory Cortex Constellation).
-In conventional medicine it is assumed that Alzheimer’s is either genetic or caused by a B12 deficiency, hypothyroidism, systemic infections, or as a consequence of a stroke.
+Disorientation, a loss of sense of time, and confusion are symptoms of so-called Alzheimer’s disease (see also Alzheimer’s with short-term memory loss and dementia related to a (Post)Sensory Cortex Constellation).
+In conventional medicine it is assumed that Alzheimer’s is either genetic, caused by a B12 deficiency, hypothyroidism, systemic infections, or the consequence of a stroke.
 Dr. Hamer's research shows that the mental condition presented with Alzheimer’s is the result of continuous abandonment, existence, or refugee conflicts.
 The increasing number of people with Alzheimer’s in today’s aging population has nothing to do with faulty genes, vitamin deficiencies and the like but is directly linked to a society where more and more people live in poverty (existence conflicts) and where many of the elderly live by themselves or in nursing homes (abandonment conflicts, refugee conflicts).
 In societies where the elders are revered and integrated in their community, “Alzheimer's disease” is unknown.